DHRI-Curriculum/NLTK_DHRI/lessons.md

 sorted(set(text1_clean))[:30]
 ```

-`Sorted` + `set` should give us a list of list of all the words in *Moby Dick* in alphabetical order, but we only want to see the first ones.
+`sorted` combined with `set` should give us a list of all the unique words in _Moby Dick_ in alphabetical order, but we only want to see the first ones.
 Notice how there are some words we wouldn't have expected, such as 'abandon', 'abandoned', 'abandonedly', and 'abandonment'.
 This process is far from perfect, but it is useful.
-However, depending on your goal, a different process, like `stemming` might be better.
+However, depending on your goal, a different process, like _stemming_ might be better.

 ## Evaluation

 Check all sentences below that are correct:
-- Stemming and Lemmatizing are different forms of reducing word variations to their roots.
+- Stemming and lemmatizing are different forms of reducing word variations to their roots.
 - `sorted(set(list_of_strings))` returns the unique items of `list_of_strings` in alphabetical order.

 # Data cleaning: Stemming Words